s-sohani/knowledge/Data Intensive/3- Storage and Retrieval.md

 B-trees and LSM-trees have different performance characteristics: LSM-trees generally offer faster write speeds, while B-trees are typically faster for read operations.
 This is because LSM-trees must check multiple data structures and SSTables at various compaction stages during reads.

 #### Advantages of LSM-trees
+A B-tree index must write every piece of data at least twice: once to the write-ahead log, and once to the tree page itself (and perhaps again as pages are split).
+There is also overhead from having to write an entire page at a time, even if only a few bytes in that page changed.